stormchaserroleplaying/stormchaserRPG/UsingAbilityScores/UsingEachAbility/Constitution/index.md

 * Quaff an entire stein of ale in one go

 ## Stamina
-Your Constitution modifier contributes to your stamina.
-Typically, you add your Constitution modifier to each Hit Die you roll for your stamina.
+In combination with your class multiplier, your Constitution score determines your stamina maximum.

-If your Constitution modifier changes, your stamina maximum changes as well, as though you had the new modifier from 1st level.
-For example, if you raise your Constitution score when you reach 4th level and your Constitution modifier increases from +1 to +2, you adjust your stamina maximum as though the modifier had always been +2.
-So you add 3 stamina for your first three levels, and then roll your stamina for 4th level using your new modifier.
-Or if you're 7th level and some effect lowers your Constitution score so as to reduce your Constitution modifier by 1, your stamina maximum is reduced by 7.
+If your Constitution score changes, your stamina maximum changes as well, as though you had the new score from character creation.
+For example, if you raise your Constitution score and your Constitution score increases from 13 to 14, you adjust your stamina maximum as though the score had always been 14.
+So you gain 1 stamina multiplied by your class multiplier.
+Or if some effect lowers your Constitution score, your stamina maximum is reduced in kind.